 The FDA stated that, based on available data, it could not rule out the possibility that dapagliflozin contributes to bladder cancer and breast cancer.

-These findings hindered approval of Farxiga, and while it was finally granted, the FDA ordered six post-marketing studies for Farxiga and advises people with active bladder cancer or past cases of bladder cancer to not use the drug.
+These findings hindered approval of Farxiga, and while it was finally granted, the FDA ordered six post-marketing studies for Farxiga.
+The FDA also warned that people with active or previous cases of bladder cancer should not use Farxiga.
 Similar cancer risks were not found for Invokana.
 Dapagliflozin is also an ingredient of Xigduo XR.

 There was controversy at the time of Invokana approval over what appeared to be an increase in cardiovascular events (e.g. heart attacks and strokes) among clinical trial patients, with one study showing that Invokana produced 13 CV events compared to just 1 in the placebo group.
 In a vote, 8 of 15 panel members expressed concerns over data on CV risks (particularly strokes), citing data insufficiency.